datacoon/undatum/README.rst

 * CSV to BSON
 * XLS to BSON
 * JSON lines to CSV
+* CSV to Parquet
+* JSON lines to Parquet

 Conversion between XML and JSON lines require flag *tagname* with name of tag which should be converted into single JSON record.